 Uninsulated wood floors can account for up to 10% of a home’s heat loss.
 Carpets and rugs keep rooms warmer.
 Add a rug or roll of carpet to trap heat and protect your feet.12.
 Switch to a fixed-rate plan

 Variable-rate plans fluctuate every month according to market conditions.
 That means what you pay per therm this month could be more, less, or the same as the previous month.
 Fixed rates, on the other hand, are locked and remain unchanged throughout the term of your contract — usually 6, 12, 18 or 24 months.
 Fixed rates are lower than variable rates and a consistent rate helps you better manage your winter heating budget.
-Learn more about locking in a fixed-rate plan here.13.
+Learn more about fixed vs variable rates.13.
 Wear warm clothes

 This is one of the easiest and most cost-effective ways to lower your gas bills during the winter.
 Most energy efficiency websites recommend a maximum heating temperature setting of less than 70 degrees.
 For those of you who feel cold at temperatures below 70 degrees, a light jacket, sweatshirt, long sleeve shirt, or sweater can help keep you warm without having to raise your thermostat temperature and therefore your natural gas usage.14.Trim Those Trees